Continuing professional development

 Guidance notes for using the online application

 These notes are intended to help you complete the online application form accurately, they are also available within the help section of the online application form.
-If you experience any difficulties accessing the online application then you should visit the Application Troubleshooting/FAQs page.
+If you experience any difficulties accessing the online application, then you should visit the Application Troubleshooting/FAQs page.

 • Name and Date of birth: must appear exactly as they do on your passport.
 Please take time to check the spelling and lay-out.
+Please do not use all-caps for your name.

 • Contact Details: Correspondence address.
 All contact relevant to your application will be sent to this address including the offer letter(s).
 If your address changes, please contact us as soon as possible.

-• Choice of course: Please select carefully the course you want to study.
+• Choice of course: Please carefully select the course you want to study.

 • Education and Qualifications: Please complete this section as fully as possible indicating any relevant Higher Education qualifications starting with the most recent.
 Complete the name of the Institution (s) as it appears on the degree certificate or transcript.